 Our day at the Kennedy Space Center in Florida made us fall in love with space exploration all over again.
-We’ve visited the California Space Center and the Space Center in Houston.
-I have to say that the Kennedy Space Center has the best experience.
 The price of admission is a bit steep at $50 for adults, but don’t let that deter you.
 There are so many things to do, one day isn’t enough to experience it all.
 General admission includes the bus tour, Space Shuttle Atlantis, IMAX films, exhibits and experiences.
 There is a dog kennel on site and worth looking into if you need a place to board your dogs for the day.

 Kennedy Space Center Florida

 The first thing to do at Kennedy Space Center is to catch the self guided bus tour.
 The wait to get on the bus was about 15 minutes.
 The bus is air conditioned and comfortable.
 The driver shared interesting facts about the International Space Center and the vehicle assembly building.
 Did you know the Vehicle assembly building is 525 feet high?
 It is the tallest one story building in the world.
 There is also a 21 story tall American flag hand painted on one side.